Who are the National Transmission System (NTS), and why are they important?

 When a business pays for a gas supply, they are actually paying for several different things.
 The physical extraction and safe transportation of gas as well as the maintenance of a gas connection.

-The National Transmission Network charges are a small but constant component of business gas bills.
-Here’s our full guide on what goes into a business gas bill.
+The National Transmission Network charges are a small but constant component of business energy bills.

 Compare the latest business gas prices per kWh today using our business gas comparison service.
 At AquaSwitch, we help thousands of businesses save on annual energy bills.